-You can contribute a total of $5,500 to all the IRAs you own (traditional and Roth) in 2016 (unchanged from 2015).
+You can contribute a total of $5,500 to all the IRAs you own (traditional and Roth) in 2018 (unchanged from 2017).
 Married couples may contribute $5,500 per spouse under certain conditions, even if one spouse has little or no income.
-In addition, if you're age 50 or older, you can make an extra "catch-up" contribution of $1,000 in 2015 and 2016.
+In addition, if you're age 50 or older, you can make an extra "catch-up" contribution of $1,000 in 2018.
 Your annual contribution can be made as a lump-sum payment or a series of payments, and can be made up until April 15 of the following year.

 Note that this discussion applies only to traditional IRAs.
 Roth IRAs are subject to special rules of their own.